neopragma/provision-lightweight-development-environments/README.md

 ## Roads not taken

 Some distros that are designed for end-user convenience were not included in this exercise.
 This is not a reflection on their quality.
 It only means they didn't seem to be a fit for the immediate use case.
 For example, <a href="https://www.bodhilinux.com">Bodhi Linux</a> is a nice packaging of Ubuntu that makes it a little easier for most people to get a working desktop environment up and running.
 That makes it a category [5] distro according to the taxonomy described above.
 For our purposes, that would mean removing all the niceties that have been built into the distro, to strip it down into a minimal environment.
 That just doesn't seem like a very logical thing to do.
+Besides, we already have an option for an Ubuntu-based configuration by starting with Ubuntu Server.

+There are some category [5] distros that seem reasonable as starting points, as there isn't as much to remove.
+For example, <a href="https://manjaro.org">Manjaro</a> offers several options including an XFCE desktop edition.
+That's a fairly lightweight environment already, and it doesn't feel as if we're destroying a lot of add-on work when we strip it down.